regebro/impress-console/README.rst

 ===============

 This file provides a window with speaker notes for impress.js.

-This is a rewrite of David Souther's notes.js to OO JS and compatibility with impress.js 0.5.
+This is a rewrite of David Souther's notes.js to OO JavaScript, compatibility

 To use it you add the following to the bottom of your presentation HTML::